bneff84/pop-os-bootstrap/README.md

 # TODO
 * Valet throws errors under some PHP versions - make the /usr/bin/valet link to a custom helper that will force valet to run under 7.1 where it's happiest
+* Magento won't run under 7.2 without the php7.2-zip module installed, but this can't be installed alongside the older versions of php-zip due to a dependency issue.
+Find a way to allow this common extension on all php versions
+* Change bootstrap.sh to be able to run incremental updates to the system as well as the initial install by compartmentalizing the functionality into routines
+* Add a universal `mageclean` helper to handle cache flushes via magerun on Magento 1 and cleanup of template/code cache as well as a cache flush on Magento 2
+* Add a universal `mageafterpull` helper to handle all required build steps (composer install, app:config:import, setup:upgrade, setup:di:compile, etc) sequentially for Magento 2 projects so builds can be easily done with one command
+* Look into a way to configure `dnsmasq` to automatically map all local.x.x URLs into the local environment instead of using .test